rexxars/sse-broadcast-benchmark/README.md

 ## Rules

-The server has five tasks to perform:
+The server has six tasks to perform:

 1. Respond to `/sse` with an open HTTP connection.
 Each connection should receive the following bytes when it opens: